twbs/bootstrap/docs/components/popovers.md

 ---
 layout: docs
 title: Popovers
-description: Documentation and examples for adding Bootstrap popovers to your site.
+description: Documentation and examples for adding Bootstrap popovers, like those found in iOS, to any element on your site.
 group: components
+toc: true
 ---

-Add small overlay content, like those found in iOS, to any element for housing secondary information.

-## Contents

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## Overview